NanoComp/meep/doc/docs/FAQ.md

 For the instantaneous fields, you can use [`electric_energy_in_box`](Python_User_Interface.md#field-computations) to compute the integral of ε|E|<sup>2</sup>/2 in some region.
 For the magnetic or total field energy, you can use `magnetic_energy_in_box` or `field_energy_in_box`.
 When computing the total field energy, you will need to first [synchronize the magnetic and electric fields](Synchronizing_the_Magnetic_and_Electric_Fields.md).
 To compute the integral of the energy density for a *single* field component e.g. ε|E<sub>z</sub>|<sup>2</sup>/2, you can use the [field function](Field_Functions.md): `integrate_field_function([meep.Dielectric, meep.Ez], def f(eps,ez): return 0.5*eps*abs(ez)**2, where=meep.Volume(...))`.

+### When computing the transmittance, why is it not necessary to first subtract the incident fields?

+Subtracting the Fourier-transformed incident fields is only necessary when computing the backward flux as in the case of reflectance.
+(Note: the backward direction is defined relative to the incident fields.)
+This is because the reflectance monitor is typically positioned between the source and the scatterer and therefore measures both the incident *and* scattered fields which must be separated.
+If you subtract the incident fields from the transmittance monitor, the results will be incorrect because the transmittance does *not* contain the incident fields; it only contains the scattered fields.

 Usage: Materials
 ----------------